440 Huntington Avenue

 - MS in Applied Mathematics and Statistics, Johns Hopkins University

-- MS in Electrical Engineering, Sharif University of Technology
+- MS in Electrical Engineering, Sharif University of Technology, Iran

-Ehsan Elhamifar is an Assistant Professor in the College of Computer and Information Science (CCIS) and is the director of the Mathematical, Computational and Applied Data Science (MCADS) Lab at Northeastern University.
-He is affiliated with the Electrical and Computer Engineering Department at Northeastern.
-Prof. Elhamifar is a recipient of the DARPA Young Faculty Award and the NSF CISE Career Research Initiation Initiative Award.
-Previously, he was a postdoctoral scholar in the Electrical Engineering and Computer Science department at UC Berkeley.
-Prof. Elhamifar obtained his PhD from the Electrical and Computer Engineering department at the Johns Hopkins University.
+Ehsan Elhamifar is an assistant professor in the Khoury College of Computer Sciences and director of the Mathematical, Computational and Applied Data Science Lab at Northeastern University.
+He is affiliated with Northeastern’s electrical and computer engineering department.
+Elhamifar is a recipient of the DARPA Young Faculty Award and the NSF CISE Career Research Initiation Initiative Award.
+Previously, he was a postdoctoral scholar in the electrical engineering and computer science department at University of California, Berkeley.

-Prof. Elhamifar’s research areas are machine learning, computer vision and optimization.
-He is interested in developing scalable, robust and provable algorithms that can address challenges of complex and massive high-dimensional data.
-He works on applications of these tools in computer vision and robotics among others.
-Specifically, he uses tools from convex, nonconvex and submodular optimization, sparse and low-rank modeling, deep learning, high-dimensional statistics and graphical models to develop algorithms and theory and applies them to solve real-world challenging problems, including big data summarization, procedure learning from instructional data, large-scale recognition with small labeled data and active learning for visual data.
+Elhamifar’s research areas are machine learning, computer vision, and optimization.
+He is interested in developing scalable, robust, and provable algorithms to address challenges of complex and massive high-dimensional data.
+He applies these tools in areas such as computer vision and robotics.
+Specifically, he uses tools from convex, non-convex, and submodular optimization; sparse and low-rank modeling; deep learning; high-dimensional statistics; and graphical models to develop algorithms and theory.
+He applies these discoveries to real-world challenges, including big data summarization, procedure learning from instructional data, large-scale recognition with small labeled data, and active learning for visual data.

 Y. Wang and E. Elhamifar AAAI Conference on Artificial Intelligence (AAAI), 2018.